 ii) at a Pair of Coupled Points, where the nominated Natural Gas Quantities by the Transmission User, at each Point of the Pair differ.

 In the case of Interruptible Transmission Services, the Transmission Operator shall inform the Transmission Users by sending an interruption message for the implementation of Interruptible Services in accordance with the provisions of Article [27A].
-In the event of a Interconnection Agreement being entered into at an Entry or Exit Point, the implementation of Interruptible Transmission Services at this Point is described in the relevant provisions of the Interconnection Agreement.
+In the event of an Interconnection Agreement being entered into at an Entry or Exit Point, the implementation of Interruptible Transmission Services at this Point is described in the relevant provisions of the Interconnection Agreement.
 The interruption message is composed according to the ‘Transmission Service Interruption Message’ template, which is posted in the Electronic Information System.

 In case of application of the provisions of article [20AB] on the Buy-Back Process at an Entry Point, Exit Point, or Reverse Flow Exit Point: